Vertical farming and the challenges of horticultural lighting

 It is important to note that, though food produced through vertical farming techniques may be safer to consume than conventionally-grown food products, hazards can still be introduced during the growing process.
 Such hazards might include dirt and bacteria from workers, chemicals hazards in the nutrient medium and water cleanliness and safety, as well as post-farm handling activities including sorting, trimming and transportation.
 Therefore, food safety management tools like HACCP and food safety evaluation and testing are as important in vertical farming as in conventional agriculture practices.

 Perhaps the most important factors involve the specific performance parameters of the selected lighting systems and products.
-To be successfully used in vertical farming applications, the output of individual lighting systems must conform with the specialised lighting “recipe” that meets the unique growing requirements of the planned agricultural products.
+To be successfully used in vertical farming applications, the output of individual lighting systems must conform with the specialized lighting “recipe” that meets the unique growing requirements of the planned agricultural products.
 At a minimum, this approach can provide for more effective plant development compared with that achievable through the use of conventional light sources but, when optimized, can promote photosynthesis and increase the health of the grown produce.
 Increasingly, lighting manufacturers and farm operators alike understand that the testing and validation of these performance characteristics is essential in selecting lighting systems that best meet the growing requirements of a given vertical farm.

 How TÜV SÜD can support